paulRbr/webapp/README.md

 ### Getting started

-You can start coding your application using the ```app.js.coffee``` script which is the application main class.
+You can start coding your application using the ```app.coffee``` script which is the application main class.

 This application code will be loaded directly in the provided ```index.html.haml``` via requireJS.